1. General Information on the RESER Council work

 Council meetings, communication with members and website

-Since the last conference in Ceutá, the Council had frequent meetings to discuss and to decide about the ongoing affairs.
-The traditional face-to-face meeting was held on March 4th 2020 like usual in Brussels.
-Reser is grateful to the Delegation of the Basque Country to the EU which has hosted us.
+Since the last conference in Heilbron (Germany), the Council had frequent meetings to discuss and to decide about the ongoing affairs.
+The traditional face-to-face meeting wasn’t held on March like usual in Brussels because of the pandemia.
+So, the meetings are organised virtually.
 The main discussions dealt with:

 - The improvement of the newly concepted website.
 Details about the co-operation with the newly employed service-provider were explained by the Website-editors.